 A faithful adaptation that directly follows the events from Hiromu Arakawa’s Fullmetal Alchemist manga, the anime centres around brothers Edward and Alphonse Elric, who both have an affinity for alchemy.
 After failing to bring back their dead mother, Al’s body is obliterated, and Edward sacrifices his arm to bring back his brother’s soul.

 To regain their bodies, the two begin a quest to find the Philosopher’s stone, uncovering secrets and conspiracies along the way.
 The series has some striking moments and depicts a world that feels alive, full of history and subtext, informing all the characters’ decisions.
 Truly a great piece of storytelling, Fullmetal Alchemist: Brotherhood is a must-watch.

 The most successful videogame adaption of all time, Pokémon is an adorable classic about perseverance and friendship.
 It is also full of the cutest critters you’ll ever see in any form of media, animated or not (shout out to all the Bulbasaurs).
 Set in the colourful world seen in each video game, the anime is full of childlike wonder, has a beautiful innocence to it, and is generally smile-inducing.

 The show centres around aspiring Pokémon master Ash and Pikachu, travelling around the globe – on a mission to battle their way to the top and catch all the wild Pokémon they can find.
-The duo are joined by a rotating cast of wacky companions, and face Team Rocket’s enduring evil schemes during their adventures.
-From its whimsical art to Team Rocket’s iconic catchphrase, and featuring some of the best character designs you’ll ever see, Pokémon is an unforgettable series.
+The duo is joined by a rotating cast of wacky companions and face Team Rocket’s enduring evil schemes during their adventures.
+From its whimsical art to Team Rocket’s iconic catchphrase and featuring some of the best character designs you’ll ever see, Pokémon is an unforgettable series.